-What Is ASC 606: New Revenue Recognition Standards?
+What Is the ASC 606: New Revenue Recognition Standard?

 As of reporting periods beginning December 2018, there’s a new standard in town.
 This provides contractors with guidance on when exactly to report the income they earn.
 Before, contractors had industry-specific guidance for how to count and report their income under U.S. generally accepted accounting principles (GAAP).
 Taking their place is Accounting Standards Codification (ASC) 606, Revenue from Contracts with Customers, which introduces the new “five-step model.”